wenyixiaoshaonian/My_GX/README.md

 ## **A high performance network framework using epoll, connections pool and threads pool (support tcp and http)**

-The framework doesn't depend on any third party components
+The framework doesn't depend on any third party components(expend mysql\redis)

 ### The framework mainly implements the following features